open-cloud/open-cloud.github.io.old/0_overview.md

 Slice-wide), while each Network potentially has a different NetworkTemplate (hence that field is defined per-Network).

-###Services
+###Services and Tenancy

-XOS goes beyond Slices to define a model for the service runningwithin a Slice:
+XOS goes beyond Slices to define a model for the service running within a Slice:

 * **Service:** A registered network service that other Services can access via extensions to the XOS data model and API.
 Each Service is

   - Bound to a set of Slices that collectively implement the Service.

-  - Bound to a set of Controllers that repesent the service's control interfaces.
+  - Bound to a set of Controller that repesents the service's control interface.

 Operationally, service developers -- Users with Admin privileges for the Slice(s) that implement a Service -- create Service objects, which